LingoCon

 Word Order

 Reminder: Tunisian is pro-drop.
 You don't need to use personal pronouns at all.
-A verb is enough to tell who the subject…
+Through its inflections, a verb is enoug…

 Consonant-stacking principle